mfernest/SEBC/Partner Bootcamp  - Certify.md

     * Target audience should need ~1 hour
 * Afternoon: 3 hours discussion, up to 2 hours lab work
     * Including 5-6 pm, if you need it
-    * May also be used for bonus labs for the extra-motivated
+    * Some bonus labs for the extra-motivated

 ---
 <div style="page-break-after: always;"></div>

 ## <center> <a name="scored_labs"/> Scored Labs

-* In other words, required.
-Not self-evaluated.
-    * Checks are not (yet) automated -- we'll review your work.
-    * How you do the work matters -- keep notes!
+* Part of your assessment comes from the work you do all week.
+    * Keep notes -- being able to explain your work matters
 * Core objectives in this training:
     * Prepare you for Cloudera field work
     * Offer feedback on your readiness
-    * Advise you on your study and practice
+    * Advise you on further study and practice
 * We evaluate lab work with ***competence*** in mind.<br>
-    * Mistakes in process subtract more than finesse adds.
-    * For example, unnecessary cluster restarts are a bad sign.
+    * Perfection is just ok
+    * We look for signs of inexperience, inattention to key objectives
+    * Ex: frequent rebooting to clear errors

 ---
 <div style="page-break-after: always;"></div>

 ## <center> <a name="scored_challenges"/> Scored Challenges

-* Friday morning: six half-hour troubleshooting scenarios
+* Friday morning: six progressive challenges
-* You get credit for solving the problem, of course
-* It's (way) better if you can explain and demonstrate what you did.
-    * Articulate the problem
-    * Identify likely causes
+* You'll be asked to stand up a cluster in a specific way
-    * Implement the fix
+* You'll document your progress, not just the result
-    * Showing your fix addresses the problem or rules out a hypothesis <p/>
-* There's partial credit for making progress without solving a problem
-    * And for fixing a problem without explaining how you did it.
+* Your instructors may track the work as you do it.

 ---
 <div style="page-break-after: always;"></div>